tochkov-credo/recruitment/developer-api-task.md

     - **`phone`** - _a hospital phone number_
 - Have the ability to persist user and hospital information for at least the lifetime of the test.
 - Expose functionality to create, read, update and delete (CRUD) users and hospitals.
-- Expose functionality to list users, and the ability to search them by workplace and title
+- Expose functionality to list users and the ability to search them by workplace and title.
+- Expose functionality to list hopsitals and the ability to order them by employees count.
 - Be easily consumable by a plain HTTP client e.g. cURL or Postman

 If you feel like you want to show us what you are really capable of, here is a list of potential enhancements that we have come up with.
 You can always go the extra mile and do not limit yourself to it if you think of any other possible feature enhancement that you want to include in your submission.